The Origins of Dharavi and what makes it so Important to Mumbai?

 The surrounding areas were soon turned into dumping grounds which defined the border of the slum.
 As the city of Bombay thrived and grew over the years, Dharavi continued to grow as a hub for migrants to find their place in the city of dreams.
 The Slum evolved into an unregularized economy of its own untouched by the government and the city which surrounded its borders.

-Dharavi and Mumbai – A Love hate relationship
+Dharavi and Mumbai – A Love Hate Relationship

 How can you experience life in Dharavi?